microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Remove-MgSearchBookmark.md

 # Remove-MgSearchBookmark

 ## SYNOPSIS
-Delete navigation property bookmarks for search
+Administrative answer in Microsoft Search results for common search queries in an organization.

 ## SYNTAX